 The study of life is in full swing here at UW-Platteville!
-Students experience all the fascinating and intricate aspects of biology through classes, labs, field trips, and research projects.
-The objective of the biology major is to provide students with all the skills necessary to successfully pursue a career in whatever aspect of biology they choose.
+You can experience all the fascinating and intricate aspects of biology through classes, labs, field trips, and research projects.
+The objective of the biology major is to provide you with the skills necessary to successfully pursue a career in whatever aspect of biology you choose.

 STUDENT LEARNING GOALS

-- Because science is a process used to explore and understand the world around us, our biology majors will observe, question, hypothesize, test, analyze and develop conclusions about natural phenomena.
+- Analytic inquiry and quantitative fluency.
+Because science is a process used to explore and understand the world around us, our biology majors will observe, question, hypothesize, test, analyze and develop conclusions about natural phenomena.

-- Life is complex; understanding this complexity requires interdisciplinary training.
+- Broad and integrative knowledge.
+Life is complex; understanding this complexity requires interdisciplinary training.
 As they investigate the natural world, our biology majors will appropriately integrate knowledge and skills from chemistry, mathematics, and other liberal arts and sciences.

-- Without communication, science has no impact.
+- Communicative fluency.
+Without communication, science has no impact.
 Our biology majors will use a variety of oral and written means to convey information to a wide range of audiences.

-- The advancement of scientific knowledge happens within a societal context.
+- Global learning and ethical reasoning.
+The advancement of scientific knowledge happens within a societal context.
 Our biology majors will evaluate interactions between science and society and the ethical issues surrounding those interactions.

 Department of Biology

 - Mandie Zopp named outstanding alum